Sustainability at the Farm

 Our greenhouse works with, not against, natural conditions in regulating temperature.

 Our solar-powered roof vents open and close automatically based on the temperature, eliminating the need for ventilation exhaust fans.
-The roof vents are powered by sustainable solar energy.

 Our retractable thermal curtains significantly reduce heat loss from the ceiling of the greenhouse.

 Thermal curtains are a low-energy heating and cooling system.
 When closed at night, the curtains trap heat inside the greenhouse and reduce any additional heating.
 On sunny days, the curtains provide shade.